 The house is a mile from the main road in a very peaceful and beautiful valley.

 It is within a few minutes drive of two of Ibiza’s most beautiful and exclusive beaches: Cala d’en Serra and Xuclar.

 Ibiza Town is 40 minutes drive

 Fly to Ibiza from most main and regional airports.
 The house is a 40 minute drive.
 Ryan Air now fly direct to Ibiza all year round

-Car hire essential and a 4×4 is recommended due to the long track to the house
+Car hire with a high arch essential or a 4×4 is recommended due to the long track to the house

 San Joan is a seven minute drive away and has a newsagency, supermarket, fishmonger, chemist as well as various restaurants and bars including the traditional Vista Allegre and well-known Giri with spa.
 On Sundays the village becomes the epi-centre of this part of the island when it hosts the very popular weekly market.
 The shopping is eclectic with beautiful handmade clothes, fresh, organic vegetables and henna tattoos.